 Vehicle Parts and Equipment to Conserve Fuel

 Vehicle fleet managers and drivers can conserve fuel and maximize their operational efficiency by outfitting their vehicles with parts and equipment that save fuel.
-Implementing fuel-efficient strategies, systems, and programs for some or all vehicles can help fleets monitor and manage their vehicles better.
+Implementing fuel-efficient strategies, systems, and programs for some or all vehicles can help fleets monitor and manage their vehicles and vehicle-related costs better.

 Low Rolling Resistance Tires

-Replacing traditional dual tires with one super-single (also called wide-base or single-wide) tire saves fuel by reducing the weight and rolling resistance, which means the engine doesn't need to work as hard.
-A super-single tire is not quite as wide as the sum of the two tires, so there is a slight aerodynamic benefit as well.
+In heavy-duty vehicles, replacing traditional dual tires with one super-single (also called wide-base or single-wide) tires can save fuel by reducing vehicle weight and rolling resistance, which means the engine doesn't need to work as hard.
+A super-single tire is not quite as wide as the sum of the two tires, so there is a slight aerodynamic benefit as well, further improving vehicle efficiency.

 Aerodynamic Equipment and Vehicle Design

-By reducing the drag, or resistance, aerodynamic equipment eases the load on the engine and improves the fuel economy of a vehicle.
+By reducing the drag, or resistance, imposed on a vehicle traveling at high speeds, aerodynamic equipment eases the load on the engine and improves the fuel economy of a vehicle.
 Airfoils, trailer gap reducers, side skirts, and tails are examples of aerodynamic equipment that fleets can install on trucks.
-Airfoils direct air over the cab, gap reducers extend between the back of the tractor and front of the trailer, side skirts limit the air that circulates under the trailer, and tails limit the turbulent airstreams dragging behind the trailer.
+Airfoils direct air over the cab, trailer gap reducers reduce the space between the cab and the trailer, side skirts limit the air that circulates under the trailer, and tails reduce the turbulent airstreams dragging behind the trailer.

 Idle Reduction Equipment

-Auxiliary power units, bunk heaters, batteries, and other idle reduction equipment can help reduce idling and save fuel.
+Auxiliary power units (APUs), bunk heaters, batteries, and other idle reduction equipment can help reduce idling and save fuel.

 Fuel-Tracking Devices and Telematics Systems

-Data collection devices installed in vehicles can track fuel economy, maintenance schedules, and fleet performance to help fleets track fuel consumption and improve fuel economy.
+Data collection devices installed in vehicles can track fuel economy, maintenance schedules, and fleet performance to help fleets monitor fuel consumption and improve fuel economy.

 Speed Control Modules